 Bradley Law Personal Injury Lawyers will not rest in building the strongest negligence claim possible.

 How Long Do I Have to File a Lawsuit After a Commercial Vehicle Accident in Missouri?

 The Missouri statute of limitations for personal injury lawsuits is five years.
 This means you will be barred from using the civil court system to recover money from the negligent party if you miss the deadline.

 If a loved one was killed in an accident involving a commercial vehicle, you have just three years to file a wrongful death lawsuit.

 Contact a St. Louis Commercial Vehicle Accident Lawyer for a Free Consultation

 A commercial vehicle crash can change your life forever.
 When you are facing financial uncertainty, a long road to recovery, and possibly life-long consequences, you should not need to fight an insurance company for a fair settlement.
-An aggressive St. Louis commercial vehicle accident lawyer at The Bradley Law Firm will take over the fight for you.
+An aggressive St. Louis commercial vehicle accident lawyer at Bradley Law Personal Injury Lawyers will take over the fight for you.